Musical ensemble: Wind

+A saxophone quartet consists of a soprano saxophone, an alto saxophone, a tenor saxophone, and a baritone saxophone.

 Five parts

 The string quintet is a common type of group.
 It is similar to the string quartet, but with an additional viola, cello, or more rarely, the addition of a double bass.
 Terms such as "piano quintet" or "clarinet quintet" frequently refer to a string quartet plus a fifth instrument.
 Mozart's Clarinet Quintet is similarly a piece written for an ensemble consisting of two violins, a viola, a cello, and a clarinet, the last being the exceptional addition to a "normal" string quartet.

 Some other quintets in classical music are the wind quintet, usually consisting of flute, oboe, clarinet, bassoon, and horn; the brass quintet, consisting of two trumpets, one horn, a trombone, and a tuba; and the reed quintet, consisting of an oboe, a soprano clarinet, a saxophone, a bass clarinet, and a bassoon.